Please ensure Javascript is enabled for purposes of website accessibility

 GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data?startIndex=2017-11-23T12:30:00Z&endIndex=2017-11-23T15:30:00Z

-The response will contain the event stored at the specified index:
+The response will contain the data points stored within the specified range:

 HTTP/1.1 200